Hes-Siemelink/instacli/instacli-spec/command-reference/script-definition/Input.md

 ## Basic usage

 With **Input**, you define the input parameters of a script.
 When running in interactive mode, Instacli will prompt the use for any input parameter that has not been passed to the script.

 <!-- run before code example
+${input}:
-${name}: world
+   name: world
 -->

 ```yaml